sukhdeepg/notes/System/README.md

 - Resource intensive: maintaining 2 full production grade environments.
 - Database schema change and data synchronization between blue and green can be complex especially with backward incompatible changes.
 Strategies like dual writing, schema evolution, or feature flags might be needed.
 - In canary, it’s gradual roll out to a subset of users.
 Here, it’s instantaneous switch.

+⚙️ Health check pattern
+- Dedicated endpoints (/health) that external services can periodically query.
+- Crucial for micro services and containerized environments where services can fail or become degraded independently.
+- Load balancers, API gateways, services meshes, orchestration platforms (Kubernetes, ECS), and dedicated monitoring tool (Prometheus, Nagios) are primary consumer of health checks.
+- State checks
+    - Are you alive?
+    - Are you ready to serve traffic?
+A service might be alive but not ready to serve traffic e.g. still initializing, loading data, warming up caches, connecting to database)

 ---